lmdu/dockey/docs/installation.rst

 		chmod +x Dockey-version-ubuntu.AppImage
 		./Dockey-version-ubuntu.AppImage

+	You can also double click the .AppImage file to run it.

 #.
 Or, you can click on ``Dockey-version-ubuntu.tar.gz`` to download the compressed package, and then uncompress it to run Dockey:

 .. code:: shell